AArnott/StaticPGO_Example/README.md

-This project demonstrates how to collect a static profile (PGO) for a simple console app in order to make it faster.
+This project demonstrates how to collect a static profile (PGO aka Profile-Guided Optimization) for a simple console app in order to make it faster.

 ## What exactly PGO can optimize for us?